luke-sutton/Writerside-Web-Dev-Notes/topics/Working-with-JSON.md

 ### Serialize

-In order to take convert a c# object into JSON you need to serialize it using the JsonSerializer.Serialize() method.
+In order to convert a c# object into JSON you need to serialize it using the JsonSerializer.Serialize() method.

 ```C#